sharifahanim/DS340W-midterm/README.md

 Link to the github containing the original code: https://github.com/VarunMK/UK-Road-Traffic-Hotspot-Analysis-Repo

 The scores showed similar results to what is shown in the parent paper.
-We will be replicate the preprocessing steps and utilize the same dataset from the parent paper and implement a new model which is Graph Neural Network.
+We will replicate the preprocessing steps and utilize the same dataset from the parent paper and implement a new model which is Graph Neural Network.

 Link to Original Parent paper: https://ieeexplore.ieee.org/document/10037449